QuiltMC/developer-wiki/wiki/misc/worldtypes.md

   ]
 }
 ```
-In order for your world preset to show in the "create a new world" screen, you will need to make a file called `normal.json` in `resources/data/minecraft/tags/worldgen/world_preset` and populate it with the following.

 Alternatively, if you want your world preset to only show as an option while the user is holding down ALT, make a file called `extended.json` in the same directory as your `normal.json` file.